sahil-rawat/sahil-rawat.github.io/_posts/2021-07-19-INTRO-TO-C-III.md

 ---
 This is the third post in the series [Intro To C](https://www.sahilsinghrawat.in/posts/INTRO-TO-C-I/) In the last post we peeked into variables and data types in C language.

-In this post, we will learn about Operators and Expressions in the C language
+In this article, we will learn about Operators and Expressions in the C language

 ## Operators and Expressions

 Following are various operators that are commonly used in C Language:

-### The sizeof Operator
+### The sizeof Operator 📏

 This operator tells you the size (in bytes) that a particular variable or data type uses in memory.